Applications surge after big-name colleges halt SAT and ACT testing rules

 “All of the challenges that we saw last year still remain,” said Logan Powell, dean of admission at Brown University.
 Powell said Brown’s applications under the test-optional process are up 26 percent, with gains across demographic groups including first-generation students.

-Cornell said it received 17,000 more applications than the year before, up about a third from previous year.
+Cornell said it received 17,000 more applications than the year before, up about a third from the previous year.
 Jonathan Burdick, the vice provost for enrollment, said applications rose from first-generation, low-income, rural, Black and Hispanic groups.
 Some of Cornell’s programs, in business, agriculture and architecture, are experimenting with test-blind admission.

 “We’re accumulating great information about how students respond and how to conduct whole-person reviews with either far fewer or no SAT/ACT scores,” Burdick wrote in an email.
 “We expect to put this new knowledge to use as we consider how to continue reducing admission barriers while maintaining highly selective standards over the next couple of years.”